wioota/chorus/README.md

 This ReadMe mirrors our [Github Wiki page](https://github.com/GreenplumChorus/chorus/wiki), which houses information for developers contributing to the OpenChorus project.
-Learn more about the OpenChorus project on the [Greenplum OpenChorus page](http://www.greenplum.com/communities/developer/openchorus).
+Learn more about the Chorus project on the [Pivotal Chorus page](http://gopivotal.com/pivotal-products/analytics/pivotal-chorus).

 Browse to the [Wiki pages list](https://github.com/GreenplumChorus/chorus/wiki/_pages) to review what's available here.Key pages include: